jfberma/twitterish/README.md

 - Form validation is not great.
 I would flesh it out more in a real world scenario.
 - My unit tests are pretty rudimentary on the backend and non-existent on the front-end.
 I would definitely want to add more coverage.
 - In the real world, I'd divide the front and backend into separate repos.
+- In the real world, SSL would be a must.